-Astrophyzix Observatory
+Astrophyzix Digital Observatory

-Astrophyzix.com is an independent digital observatory publication offering unpaywalled, evidence‑driven analysis and real‑time monitoring of PHAs and NEOs.
+Astrophyzix.com is the publication of the Astrophyzix Digital Observatory, offering unpaywalled, evidence‑driven analysis and real‑time monitoring of PHAs and NEOs.
 Our tracking consoles and reporting systems use and provide access to official NASA CNEOS Scout, JPL CAD, NeoWs, JPL SBDB, Horizons and NOAA observational datasets, peer‑reviewed sources, and high‑precision numerical methods (IEEE‑754 Float64, RKN4).
 Designed for students, educators, researchers, and the public, every console is uniquely designed and engineered by the Astrophyzix Digital Observatory.
+Our research notes and papers can be found at Astrophyzix.Academia.Edu

 Showing posts with label close approach report.
 Show all posts